Snusmumr1000/etl-pipes/README.md

 ## Description

-Pypelines is a Python library for creating flow-based programming pipelines.
+etl-pipes is a Python library for creating flow-based programming pipelines.

 ## Primitives